 The Orange County Partnership for Young Children was founded as a nonprofit agency in 1993, as the first Smart Start agency in the state.
 The mission of the Partnership is to ensure that all young children arrive at school healthy and ready to succeed.
-The Partnership serves as the administrator for the Smart Start Early Childhood Initiative and the More at Four Program in Orange County.
-Through the Partnership’s Smart Start and More at Four grants, we promote young children’s healthy development and school readiness by planning and funding a variety of programs that address the critical issues facing young children and their families.
+The Partnership serves as the administrator for the Smart Start Early Childhood Initiative and the NC Pre-K Program in Orange County.
+Through the Partnership’s Smart Start and NC Pre-K grants, we promote young children’s healthy development and school readiness by planning and funding a variety of programs that address the critical issues facing young children and their families.
 Our programs concentrate on early childhood education, children’s health, early intervention, parenting education, and family support.

 Our Partnership seeks to address the critical issues facing young children and families that adversely affect a child’s school readiness.

 Our goals include:

 - Ensure low-income families have access to child care for employment or education.